inductiva/inductiva/tutorials/simulators/OpenFOAM.md

 2. **Wait**:
 That is it.
 Our simulation is now running on the cloud.
-We can `wait` for the simulation to be over, or we can turn our computer off go for a coffe (☕️).
+We can `wait` for the simulation to be over, or we can turn our computer off go for a coffee (☕️).
    ```python
    task.wait()
    ```

 3. **Terminate Machine and download outputs**:
 Once our simulation is over we can/should terminate our machine to save on costs.
-If you forget, dont worry we got your back.
-By default, a machine will be automaticly terminated if no simulation runs on it for 30 minutes.
+If you forget, don't worry we got your back.
+By default, a machine will be automatically terminated if no simulation runs on it for 30 minutes.

    ```python
    machine_group.terminate()